socale/mypkgr/README.md

 mypkgr
 ======

-The goal of mypkgr is to ...
+The goal of mypkgr is to ...Je modifie ton readme. tu e veux?
+SCL

 Installation
 ------------